zandi/ebpf-stack-pivot-detection/whitepaper.md

 # Detecting Stack Pivots in Linux Userland Programs Using eBPF

+Michael Zandi

+## Abstract

 Many modern exploits use Return Oriented Programming (ROP) for their payload, and a common technique used in ROP payloads is a stack pivot.
+This paper demonstrates a novel technique for detecting and preventing exploits involving a stack pivot on Linux, not requiring any recompilation or static binary re-writing/patching of programs.

 In cases where a memory corruption used to overwrite the saved RIP value on the stack (overflow, write-what-where, etc) is unable to accomodate a full ROP